Authored by the expert who managed and guided the team behind the Argentina Property Pack

 Sources: Global Property Guide, Properstar Housing Price Details, Gross Rental Yields in Argentina

-9) Affordable housing is a key focus, especially in cities like Buenos Aires
+7) Affordable housing is a primary focus, particularly in cities such as Buenos Aires

 Affordable housing is a hot topic in Buenos Aires, especially for young adults.